MiM Global Economic Transformation & Technology

 EDHEC ALUMNI ASSOCIATION

-The Master in Management, Global Economic Transformation & Technology (MiM GETT) is a two-year academic programme, plus a year of professional immersion, which will give you the managerial skills companies want to meet the needs of sustainable development and the challenges of disruptive change brought about by big data and technology.
+The Global Master in Management, Global Economic Transformation & Technology (GETT), is a two-year academic programme, plus a year of professional immersion, which will give you the managerial skills companies want to meet the needs of sustainable development and the challenges of disruptive change brought about by big data and technology.

 EDHEC seeks talented candidates from diverse backgrounds, with a history of strong academic achievement and demonstrated potential for growth and professional success.